CGurity/SDA/en/_activities/0203-Acceptable-use-policy-for-accounts-and-passwords.md

 ### Aspects excluded in the policy
 * Remote management of equipment.
-* Monitoring and auditing compliance with security policies in teams.
+* Monitoring and auditing compliance with security policies in devices.
 * Explicit prohibition of network monitoring, port analysis and use of honeypots and honeynets.
 * Explicit prohibition of execution of any illegal task, for example denial of service attacks (DoS and DDoS) and blocking of access to resources to other users without justification.